jpmarques19/amora-os/web-player/README.md

 The now playing display shows information about the current track:

-- **Album Art**: Visual representation of the current track's album
 - **Track Title**: Name of the current track
 - **Artist**: Artist of the current track
 - **Album**: Album of the current track